BIOP/ijp-imagetoatlas/installation.md

 * `[INFO] Transformix	->	set :-)`
 * `Elastix	->	set :-)`

 Once elastix is installed, you can run [the following script](https://gist.githubusercontent.com/NicoKiaru/b91f9f3f0069b765a49b5d4629a8b1c7/raw/571954a443d1e1f0597022f6c19f042aefbc0f5a/TestRegister.groovy) in Fiji to test elastix functionality.
-Save the linked file with a `.groovy` extension, open it Fiji, and run it.
+Save the linked file with a `.groovy` extension, open it in Fiji, and run it.

 ---